 In May 1946, having steadily grown the practice, Louis S. Weiss catapulted the firm into the ranks of the City’s first-tier legal powerhouses by recruiting two nationally-known leaders of the bar - the former general counsel of the U.S. Treasury Department during World War II, Randolph E. Paul, and the former National War Labor Board chair, Lloyd K. Garrison - to form Paul, Weiss, Wharton & Garrison.
 Four years later, in May 1950, the firm added the foundation of what was to become one of the country’s foremost litigation practices with the addition of former U.S. District Judge Simon H. Rifkind.

 Enduring in heritage, eclectic in personality, enterprising in practice, and most famously ecumenical in attitudes, Paul, Weiss, Rifkind, Wharton & Garrison sought to become a different kind of law firm.
 The goal, Simon Rifkind wrote in 1963 in the Statement of Firm Principles, is "to achieve the highest order of excellence in the practice of the art, the science and the profession of the law; through such practice to earn a living and to derive the stimulation and pleasure of worthwhile adventure; and in all things to govern ourselves as members of a free democratic society with responsibilities both to our profession and our country."
 The firm's governance is dedicated to the principle of one partner/one vote, no matter seniority or client appeal, and to universal service in all aspects of firm administration, with attendant transparency in firm management and collegiality in firm culture.
 Its partners are committed to providing excellence in the rendition of legal services at the pinnacle of the profession while remaining actively engaged in matters of social consequence.
-To this end, the firm seeks to attract lawyers reflecting a wide variety of religious, political, ethnic, cultural, and social backgrounds characteristic of the City of its home.
+To this end, the firm seeks to attract lawyers reflecting a wide variety of religious, political, ethnic, cultural, general, sexual orientation and social backgrounds characteristic of the city of its home.